Marine Corps Cyber Auxiliary: Role

 The role of the Cyber Auxiliary is to "assist in simulated environments" with Marines; members are not authorized to carry out "hands-on cyber activities" (e.g. cyberwarfare or cybersecurity operations).
+It is intended as an effort to increase cyber readiness through the help of its highly qualified members who will help train, assist, mentor and educate Marines.
 Members of the Cyber Auxiliary will only be civilians or veterans, not members of the Marine Corps.
 However, they will serve to strengthen the Marine Corps' posture in the era of information warfare.

-This effort should not be confuses with the new paid employee program "Cyber Force".
+This effort should not be confused with the new paid employee program "Cyber Force".

 Requirements

 The requirements for the Cyber Auxiliary do not include military grooming, uniform, or physical fitness standards.
-However, Cyber Auxiliary applications must:
+However, Cyber Auxiliary applicants must: